 A complete estate plan often includes some or all of the following:

-- Trust Planning - There are thousands of different types of trusts including Marital Trusts, Bypass Trusts, Age Restriction Trusts, Special Needs Trusts, Education Trusts, Animal Trusts, Irrevocable Life Insurance Trusts (ILITs), “IRA Stretch Trusts”, Qualified Personal Residence Trusts (QPRTs), Grantor Retained Annuity Trusts (GRATs), Dynasty Trusts, Charitable Lead Trusts and Charitable Remainder Trusts, among others.
-Generally the purpose of any trust is give money for the benefit of another while still maintaining some control over how and when the beneficiary receives the money.
+Special Needs Trusts, Education Trusts, Animal Trusts, Irrevocable Life Insurance Trusts (ILITs), “IRA Stretch Trusts”, Qualified Personal Residence Trusts (QPRTs), Grantor Retained Annuity Trusts (GRATs), Dynasty Trusts, Charitable Lead Trusts and Charitable Remainder Trusts, among others.
+Generally, the purpose of any trust is to give money for the benefit of another while still maintaining some control over how and when the beneficiary receives the money.